sinak/stripe-blog-posts/1 - Pizzanet.md

 ###11 days earlier
 Pizza Hut and SCO were very close to making Internet history.
 Eleven days before the PR blast and one day before the first Pizza was delivered, a company called NetMarket made the first recorded  ecommerce transaction.
 At around noon of August 11th 1994, Phil Brandenberger of Philadelphia ordered the Sting album “Ten Summoner’s Tales” from NetMarket.com for $12.48, marking the first ecommerce transaction in Internet history.

 That transaction required some determination.
-NetMarket, founded by Daniel Kohn and Guy Fernald, had ported a version of ViaCrypt PGP for their servers, and published their public key.
+NetMarket, founded by Daniel Kohn and Guy Fernald, had ported a version of ViaCrypt PGP for their servers, and published their public key on their website.
 To make a purchase, Phil Brandenberger had to install PGP on his local Unix machine (Windows and Mac were not supported), compile X Mosaic using custom scripts that enabled PGP encryption, and then send his own public key to NetMarket.

 NetMarket was founded by Swathmore and LSE graduates working out of a house in New Hampshire, with the typical student-entrepreneur setup: bedrooms upstairs, and the broadband line and office downstairs.
 Kohn remembers those times affectionately.